 Le Cantine Isola

-A traditional Milanese wine bar, perfect for aperitivos.
+A traditional Milanese wine bar, perfect for aperitivo.
 Via Paolo Sarpi 30.

-Fantastic Chinese ravioli and other take away lunch and dinner.
+Fantastic Chinese ravioli and other tasty take away dishes for lunch and dinner.
 Via Paolo Sarpi 27

 Lovely French style café, perfect for a morning coffee.
 Via Luigi Canonica 72